Rattanakosin Kingdom (1782–1932): Bowring Treaty and consequences

-Siam managed the balance between European governments and their own colonial administrations.
+Siam managed to balance itself between European governments and their own colonial administrations.
 King Mongkut sent Siamese missions to London in 1857 and to Paris in 1861.
 These missions were the first Siamese missions to Europe after the last one in 1688 during the Ayutthaya period.
 The Bunnag family dominated the kingdom's foreign affairs.
 France acquired Cochinchina in 1862.
 The French were proven to be a hostile new neighbor.
 King Ang Duong of Cambodia died in 1860, followed by a civil war between his sons Norodom and Si Votha which led to Norodom to seek French assistance.
 French admiral Pierre-Paul de La Grandière had Norodom sign a treaty that placed Cambodia under French protection in 1863 without Siam's acknowledgement and the French crowned Norodom as King of Cambodia in 1864.
 Si Suriyawong the Kalahom responded by having Norodom sign another opposing treaty that recognized Siamese suzerainty over Cambodia and had it published in The Straits Times in 1864, much to the embarrassment of Gabriel Aubaret of the French consul.
 The French sought to annul the opposing treaty as Aubaret brought a gunboat to Bangkok.
 A Franco-Siamese compromise draft over Cambodian issues was signed in 1865 but ratification was delayed in Paris due to the prospect that France would accept Siamese claims over 'Siamese Laos'.
 Siam sent another mission to Paris to settle disputes.
 The treaty was finally ratified in Paris in July 1867, in which Siam officially ceded Cambodia but retained northwestern Cambodia including Battambang and Siem Reap, which would also later be ceded in 1907.

 Western imperialism introduced Siam to a new concept of border demarcation and territorial proclamations.
 In pre-modern Southeast Asia, borders between polities were ill-defined.
-The traditional Siamese government system previously only had an authority in cities, towns and agricultural areas; while mountains and forests were largely left alone as they were difficult to be reached by authorities.
+The traditional Siamese government only had an authority in cities, towns and agricultural areas; while mountains and forests were largely left alone as they were difficult to be reached by authorities.
 In the era of colonialism, border claims and mapmaking were keys to Siam's standing against colonial encroachments.
 British and Siamese delegates met at the Tenasserim Hills in 1866 to explore and define Anglo-Siamese borders between Siam and British Burma from the Salween River to the Andaman Sea, thus becoming the modern Myanmar-Thailand border when the treaty was signed in 1868.